 In 2008, Belmore, a private Irish company, drill tested the base of the Waulsortian Limestone beneath near-surface sulphidic and calcite veined shelf carbonates at the historic Kilbricken lead mine.
 The discovery drillhole at Kilbricken, DH04, intersected 10m @ 13.8% Zn, 5.5% Pb, 0.08% Cu, and 62.8g/t Ag from 448.1 metres at the targeted base of Waulsortian Limestone.
 Given the general flat lying and stratabound nature of mineralization and steep angles of all drillholes mentioned, the true thickness of the mineralized intervals quoted is interpreted to be approximately 95% of the sampled thickness.

 Hannan Metals Ireland Ltd (“Hannan Ireland”) acquired the project from Lundin on September 21, 2016, pursuant to an Assignment Agreement (the “AA”) between the Irish Minister for Communications, Climate Action and Environment, Hannan Ireland and Lundin.
-Under a separate Asset Purchase Agreement (the “APA”), dated June 3, 2016, Hannan Ireland purchased all exploration data associated with the PLs from Lundin for a cash payment of US$150,000.
-Hannan Ireland must make two additional cash payments to Lundin Mining of US$425,000 each on September 21, 2017 and March 21, 2018.
+Under a separate Asset Purchase Agreement (the “APA”), dated June 3, 2016, Hannan Ireland purchased all exploration data associated with the PLs from Lundin for cash payment of US$1,000,000, which have all been made.
 Lundin retained a 2% net smelter return royalty on all sales of mineral products extracted from the area of land subject to the PLs, subject to a 0.5% buy back right of Hannan Ireland for US$5,000,000, which must be exercised within one year from the date of commercial production.
 Hannan Ireland is required to pay Lundin a one-time bonus payment of US$5,000,000 within the earlier of (i) Hannan Ireland’s decision to proceed with mine construction or (ii) within 90 days of the establishment of a commercial financing to finance capital costs for mine construction.
 Additionally, Hannan Ireland will be required to pay a one-time cash fee of US$2,000,000 less cash payments already made to Lundin, if it transfers its rights to the PLs to an arm’s length party (which excludes Mitchell) for US$10,000,000 or greater within 18 months of the execution of the APA.